Microsoft StaffHub has been retired

-Effective December 31, 2019, Microsoft StaffHub will be retired.
+Effective June 30, 2020, Microsoft StaffHub has been retired.
 We're building StaffHub capabilities into Microsoft Teams.
 Today, Teams includes the Shifts app for schedule management and additional capabilities will roll out over time.

 Frequently asked questions